plentymarkets/plugin-elastic-export-treepodia-com/meta/documents/user_guide_en.md

             Preview text
         </td>
         <td>
-        	This option is not relevant for this format.
+        	This option does not affect this format.
         </td>
     </tr>
     <tr>